7 Tips for Foodie Travel

 Even the strangest-sounding and most unfamiliar foods, if cooked and handled properly, can be perfectly safe – and absolutely delicious!
 Travel is all about adventure, so let your taste buds in on the fun.
 Go on...go for that deep fried grasshopper.

-2. Visit the local market
+2. Visit the Local Market

 Visit the local market wherever you are.
-Look of food not familiar to you and find out how they eat it.
+Look for food not familiar to you and find out how they eat it.
 Bring it to your hotel if the seller does not speak your language.
 Notice the orange attractive fruit on the table?
 The locals use these for offering in the temple.

 3. Ask the Locals